into your inbox

-The characters involved: Gustavo Kuerten and Roger Federer
+The players involved: Gustavo Kuerten and Roger Federer

-Suffering from a serious hip injury, the rest of his career was then a long struggle towards recovery.
-In 2004, he performed decently during the South American clay season in February, lifting the trophy in Costa do Sauipe (beating Agustin Calleri, 3-6, 6-2, 6-3), but in the more prestigious events in Europe, his results were disappointing; losing in the first round in Monte-Carlo, he had to retire during his quarter-final match in Barcelona against Gaston Gaudio.
+Suffering from a serious hip injury, the rest of his career turned into a long struggle towards recovery.
+In 2004, he performed decently during the South American clay season in February, lifting the trophy in Costa do Sauipe (beating Agustin Calleri, 3-6, 6-2, 6-3), but in the more prestigious events in Europe, his results were disappointing; losing in the first round in Monte-Carlo and retiring during his quarter-final match in Barcelona against Gaston Gaudio.
 His return was planned for Roland-Garros.

-- Roger Federer: the two-time Grand Slam winner
+- Roger Federer: The two-time Grand Slam winner from Switzerland

 Roger Federer, born in 1981, in Basel, Switzerland, had recently become the leader on the men’s tour.
 In his early years, Federer’s incredible game amazed the world tennis and soon, he was proclaimed as a future world No 1.
 Expectations grew even higher when, as a 19-year-old, the Swiss defeated the seven-time Wimbledon champion, Pete Sampras, in the fourth round of the 2001 Championships (7-6, 5-7, 6-4, 6-7, 7-5).
 However, the young Federer was very emotional and had yet to learn to cope well under pressure.